Patient Guide

 Dentures

 The first recorded use of a form of denture is over 2000 years ago.
 The quality and comfort of dentures has developed over the years and is now better than ever.
-Patients often have many questions regarding this treatment if they are about to receive treatment or even if they have been wearing them for a while.
+Missing teeth are replaced for reasons ranging from health to improving smile aesthetics — teeth support the lips and cheeks, and any missing teeth can lead to sagging of the facial muscles, a more aged appearance, and difficulties speaking and eating.

 What are dentures?

 They are a treatment for missing teeth that allow patients to speak and eat normally.
-A complete denture will replace all the teeth in the lower or upper jaw, while a partial denture will fill in spaces left by fewer missing teeth.
-It is fixed to the surrounding teeth with either clasps or mechanisms known as precision attachments.
+A complete denture will replace all the teeth in the lower or upper jaw, while a partial denture will fill in spaces left by fewer missing teeth and is fixed to surrounding teeth with clasps or precision attachments.
+The base of a denture is constructed from either metal or acrylic, and the teeth are usually also made from acrylic, custom-made to match the shade of your natural teeth.

 Will they change my appearance?